 Images: You are not required to provide images for polls.
 If a clinical image is relevant, please provide.
 Ensure the clinical image is taken from Figure 1 (provide case link) or, if providing your own image, ensure proper permissions are in place.
 If providing graphics, please provide a link to the original source.

 Blog Post Guidelines

-Blog posts for Figure1.com Blog should be educational and offer data-based opinions and observations.
+Blog posts for Figure1.com Blog should be aimed at healthcare professionals and be educational with data-based opinions and observations.